TheCampground/campground-theme/README.md

 **Use at your own risk.**
 Modifying Discord with third-party clients or themes (including Vencord and BetterDiscord) is **against Discord's Terms of Service**.

-The Campground Theme and its contributors are **not responsible** for any issues, bans, or account actions that may result from its use.
+Campground and its contributors are **not responsible** for any issues, bans, or account actions that may result from its use.

 Always back up your data and proceed with caution.